-FACTBOX - Build a giant wall, cut Education Department.
+Factbox - Build a giant wall, cut Education Department.
 What a President Trump would do

 He wants to build a "safe zone" for Syrian refugees in Syria.
 But Gulf states would have to pay for it.

-He has said the United States should first deal with Islamic State before addressing the future of Syrian President Bashar al-Assad, saying, "We have to do one thing at a time."
+He has said the United States should first deal with Islamic State before addressing President Bashar al-Assad's future, saying "We have to do one thing at a time."

 DEFENCE